Murrieta Hot Springs Resort, CA | 2026 Complete Guide

 What Time Does Murrieta Hot Springs Open and Close?

-How Do I Purchase a Day Pass for Murrieta Hot Springs?
+How Do I Purchase a Day Pass for Murrieta Hot Springs

+A Murrieta Hot Springs day pass gives full access to the resort’s 50+ geothermal pools, the bathhouse, showers, locker rooms, and included wellness programming for the duration of the resort’s pool hours.
 Local SoCal residents can save up to 30% off day pass pricing; proof of residence is required.
 All spa treatment bookings automatically include a day pass with access from 9 AM to 10 PM, so if you’re planning a massage anyway, book the spa first, and the pool access comes with it.

 Does Murrieta Hot Springs Offer a Twilight Pass?